How to Calculate Volume Step by Step

 Step 3: convert units before multiplying

 Use one unit system before calculation.
-If a problem gives feet and inches, convert them first with the Length Converter.
+If a problem gives feet and inches, convert them first with the Length Converter or Unit Converter.
+Multiplying mixed units is one of the fastest ways to get a wrong answer.

 Step 4: substitute and calculate